 Prior to joining the Bush School, Poertner was a postdoctoral fellow with the Evidence in Governance and Politics (EGAP) network (based at UC Berkeley).

 His research lies at the intersection of political behavior, democratic accountability, political economy, and political methodology.
 He is currently writing a book, Creating Partisans: The Organizational Roots of New Parties in Latin America, which explores why some political parties in new democracies are successful in creating mass partisanship and securing stable electoral support, while most fail to take root in society and disappear again quickly.
-Poertner has published in several journals, including the Proceedings of the National Academy of Sciences, Political Analysis, the Journal of International Service, and the Berkeley Review of Latin American Studies.
+Poertner has published in several journals, including the Proceedings of the National Academy of Sciences, American Journal of Political Science, Comparative Political Studies, Political Analysis, World Development, and the Journal of Experimental Political Science.
 Bridging academia and the policy world, he has also served as an international election observer for the Organization of American States and worked on development policy evaluations for USAID and other agencies.